How do we

 Right now, many people look at Government and see waste, weak priorities, and money going into things that do little to improve everyday life.

 I have seen from the inside how easily Government can lose focus.
-Too much time and money disappear into structures, projects, and ways of working that feel far removed from the people paying for them.
+Too much time and money disappears into structures, projects and ways of working that feel far removed from the people paying for them.

 That has to change.

-Alongside this, we must grow the parts of the economy that create jobs and generate the revenue needed to support public services.
+Alongside this, we must grow the parts of the economy that create jobs, support innovation, and generate the revenue needed to fund public services in the long term.

 We need: